“The disciples recognized the Lord Jesus in the breaking of the bread, alleluia.” Luke 24:35

-You may also find pleasures in great art or music, perhaps in sports; these may give a glimpse of the “good life,” and help to savor the wholesome expression of our humanity as well as sooth our souls and shield us from the destructive, violent and sometimes sinful aspects of human nature.
+You may also find pleasures in high art or music, perhaps in sports.
+These may give a glimpse of the “good life” and help to savor the wholesome expression of our humanity as well as soothe our souls and shield us from the destructive, violent, and sometimes sinful aspects of human nature.

 “So taste and see the goodness of the Lord,” all so much around us during this Easter season.

 Let me call out some Easter Joy, first with remarks about a film; and second, a Hallelujah chorus of praise!

 The 1987 film “Babette’s Feast,” is a Danish movie, directed by Gabriel Axel, and based on a novella by Isak Dinesen.

 A recent obituary in the New York Times announced the death of the French actress Stephane Audron.
 She was almost unknown to American audiences but then gained popularity because of her the role of Babette in this Academy-award winning film.

 The film still maintains a huge following, and Pope Francis says that “Babette’s Feast” is among his most favorite movies.